All Episodes

 Grissom almost drowned.

-He's out there swimming around and the helicopter's coming to get him, and they try to save the capsule.
+He's out there swimming around and the helicopter's coming to get him and they try to save the capsule.

-But the point is that these guys were the every bit as brave as Columbus and these people that got on these boats and thought they were going to the edge of the earth.
+But the point is that these guys were every bit as brave as Columbus and these people that got on these boats and thought they were going to the edge of the earth.

-And space flight today is so much different, and it's been romanticized in in movies as normal as living on Earth and so forth.
+And today all that's been lost because it's so far ago and spaceflight today is so much different and it's been romanticized in movies as normal as living on Earth and so forth.

-Unfortunately, that's what people's experience with it is.
+And unfortunately, that's what people's experience with it is.

 But those guys were just a breed apart.